 Dr Angela Birt is an obstetrician and a Gynaecologist.
-Angela worked in NHS for nearly 30 years and the last 15 years as a consultant.
-Angela was elected as a parent governor in 2013, and served one full term of office on the Greetland Academy local governing board until 2017.
+Angela has worked in the NHS for nearly 30 years, for the last 15 years as a consultant.
+She was elected as a parent governor in 2013, and served one full term of office on The Greetland Academy local governing board until 2017.
 During this four year term Angela served on the personal development and welfare, curriculum and staffing committees.
-Angela became a Trustee of the MAT Board when the Greetland Academy Trust was formed in 2018.
+She became a Trustee of the MAT Board when the Greetland Academy Trust was formed in 2018.
 Angela is also a parent governor at The Crossley Heath Grammar School.
-Angela currently serves on the achievement and welfare, and the vision and strategy committees of this secondary school's governing board.
+She currently serves on the achievement and welfare, and the vision and strategy committees of this secondary school's governing board.
 Angela is passionate about education.
-Angela wants every child to aim high.
-Angela believes that a high standard of education is best provided in a supportive, safe and happy environment, and also that the happiness and mental wellbeing of children are also essential for them to reach their full potential.
+She wants every child to aim high.
+Angela believes that a high standard of education is best provided in a supportive, safe and happy environment, and also that the happiness and mental well-being of children are essential for them to reach their full potential.